kuldeeprec/viewjs/README.md

-# Express Vue Auth Boilerplate using Vuex
+# AppStocks - A virtual stock trading web application

 ## Project Briefing

-This is a simple boilerplate to get you started with full stack applications using Express and Vue, MongoDB is used as database and tailwind css is used for UI.
-Yes, it's created in one of the most popular full stack technologies combination known as MEVN.
+This is a stock trading app I built to keep track of portfolios and stocks to manage.
+It's created in one of the most popular full stack technologies combination known as MEVN.

 ## Built With